piratesephiroth/LaMulanaScript/README.md

 ## Usage:
 `LaMulanaScript.exe inputfile`
+Or just drag and drop the dat/txt file onto the executable.
 Encoding or decoding functionality is selected according to the file extension.
-Or just drag and drop the dat/txt file onto the executable

 ## Notes:
 * `font00.png` is a sheet containing the characters, each being 21x21 pixels in size.